WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-NJ1.md

 It was published 2021 by University of Kentucky Libraries.

 The network consists of 14991 nodes (junctions), 16090 pipes and 8 tanks and 12 pumps.
+It contains a demand pattern for 2 days.

 <img src="../static/benchmarks/network-nj1/nj1_plot.png" width="100%"/>